compTAG/student-resources/how-tos/lead-paper.md

 * Configure your text editor!
     - configure so that your tabs are replaced with spaces (see Brittany's vimrc file if you're using vim!)
+    - we like to keep lines of LaTex code under 80 characters.
+This is helpful for clean git logs.
+Please configure your text editor to automatically do this (unless you want to be hitting enter very frequently).
     - know how to use spellcheck, and check it regularly
 * In Git, typically we use the following conventions:
     - commit directly to the main branch